civictechdc/codefordc.github.com/_resources/codeofconduct.md

 Captains agree to treat all violations impartially, and will strive to apply this code of conduct consistently.
 In situations where this may not be possible due to personal or business relationships, Captains shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).

 Captains may take any appropriate action, including expulsion and a ban from future events, to resolve a violation of this code of conduct.
+In the event of gray areas, precedence will be given to the target of the conduct.

 ## Contributing to This Code